 On top of that, the strength to deal with any potential emergencies is crucial for those with ambitions to become an astronaut.
 If something should go wrong, you need to be the kind of person to keep a cool head and use constructive thinking to try and resolve any issues.
 It helps if you can be a calming influence on others, too.

 Requirement One: Astronaut Language Requirements

 For most people in the UK, the language requirement to become an astronaut is easy enough.
 You need to be able to speak English fluently if you are to become an astronaut.

 Astronaut language requirements have historically included being able to speak Russian.
 That added a complex layer to proceedings.
-However, the director-general of Russia’s Roscosmos space agency has stated the country will leave the ISS within years.
-Russia’s ISS involvement was the main reason Russian was so crucial, so that is probably coming to an end.
+However, the utility of being a Russian speaker in space is dwindling.
 Most tellingly, the recent ESA recruitment drive did not specify Russian language as a requirement to be an astronaut.

 Requirement Two: Education

 Astronaut qualifications in the UK and elsewhere in the world are usually varied.
 There isn’t one specific course or exam.

 Beginning training with NASA (if you are an American citizen) or the European Astronaut Corps requires you to have plenty of qualifications already.
 The better you perform through school and at university, the higher your chances of becoming an astronaut are likely to be.